Simran Jhamat: Early life

 Jhamat grew up in a Punjabi Sikh family in Walsall.
-She started her football career with Sporting Khalsa, before joining Aston Villa at youth level.
+Having previously been told girls couldn't play football while attending Sikh children's activity camps, she started her football career with Sporting Khalsa, before being scouted by Aston Villa.
+She spent seven seasons at Aston Villa's Girls' Centre of Excellence, then transferred to Liverpool.

 Club career

-Jhamat started her professional career with Liverpool of the FA Women's Super League.
-Jhamat made her professional debut on 6 January 2019 in a 2–0 defeat against Brighton.

-Jhamat moved to Leicester City in March 2019, making 3 appearances before the end of the 2018–19 season.
+Jhamat started her professional career with Liverpool in the FA Women's Super League.
+She made her professional debut on 6 January 2019 in a 2–0 defeat against Brighton.
+Jhamat moved to Leicester City in March 2019, going on to make 13 appearances for the club across all competitions.

 In January 2020, Jhamat moved to Coventry United.
 She made her debut for the club starting in a fourth round FA Cup victory over Southampton.
 She made two league and two cup appearances for the club before leaving at the end of the season.

-On 17 August 2022, Coventry United Women announced that Jhamat had re-signed for the club.
+In August of the same year, Jhamat joined Lewes FC.
+She became a key member of the club's squad, making 17 appearances and scoring one goal in her one season there.

+In 2021, Jhamat became the first British South Asian to play professionally for Bristol City.
+She scored 13 minutes into her debut for the club in a pre-season friendly against West Bromwich Albion.
+After a season at Bristol, Jhamat re-signed with Coventry in August 2022.

-On the 8th of September 2023, West Bromwich Albion announced that Jhamat had signed for the club.
+In September 2023, West Bromwich Albion announced that Jhamat had signed for the club.

 International career

 Jhamat has represented England at U17, U18 and U19 level.
+She was the first Punjabi girl to score in a competitive match for England's U-17 side.